Or let me show you around on the Guided Tour.

 He offers insight from a customer’s perspective, and he is a storyteller.
 He knows how to choose just the right words to get his point across, clearly and simply.
 Not surprising, given his background in teaching communication.

-A few of our appearances in “Top” lists, because I’m so proud of the work our contributors do.
+A few of our awards and appearances in “Top” lists, because I’m so proud of the work our contributors do:

 - 24 Must-Read Blogs for Entrepreneurs – Business Insider